bbauska/Anti-Project-2025/README.md

 revolt against the mullahs; and ensuring Israel has both the military means and the political support and flexibility to take what it deems to be appropriate measures to defend itself against the Iranian regime and its regional proxies Hamas, Hezbollah, and Palestinian Islamic Jihad.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Venezuela</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 called on the next administration to “unite the [western] hemisphere against this
-significant but underestimated threat in the Southern Hemisphere.”
+Project 2025 called on the next administration to “unite the [western] hemisphere against this significant but underestimated threat in the Southern Hemisphere.”
 “To contain Venezuela’s Communism and aid international partners, the next Administration must take important steps to put Venezuela’s Communist abusers on notice while making strides to help the Venezuelan people.
 The next Administration must work to unite the hemisphere against this significant but underestimated threat in the Southern Hemisphere.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>North Korea</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 called for deterrence of North Korea and said they “cannot permit the DPRK to
-remain a de facto nuclear power with the capacity to threaten the United States or its allies.”
+Project 2025 called for deterrence of North Korea and said they “cannot permit the DPRK to remain a de facto nuclear power with the capacity to threaten the United States or its allies.”
 “Peace and stability in Northeast Asia are vital interests of the United States.
 The Republic of Korea (South Korea) and Japan are critical allies for ensuring a free and open Indo–Pacific.
 They are indispensable military, economic, diplomatic, and technology partners.
 The Democratic People’s Republic of Korea (DPRK, or North Korea) must be deterred from military conflict.
-The United States cannot permit the DPRK to remain a de facto nuclear power with the capacity to threaten the United States or its allies.</p>
+The United States cannot permit the DPRK to remain a de facto nuclear power with the capacity to threaten the United States or its allies.

-<p>This interest is both critical to the defense of the American homeland and the future of global
+This interest is both critical to the defense of the American homeland and the future of global nonproliferation.
-nonproliferation.
 The DPRK must not be permitted to profit from its blatant violations of international commitments or to threaten other nations with nuclear blackmail.
 Both interests can only be served if the U.S. disallows the DPRK’s rogue regime behavior.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Mexico</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 called Mexico a “national security disaster” that could “no longer qualify as a first-
+Project 2025 called Mexico a “national security disaster” that could “no longer qualify as a first- world nation.”
-world nation.”
 “A ‘sovereign Mexico’ policy.
 Mexico is currently a national security disaster.
 Bluntly stated, Mexico can no longer qualify as a first-world nation; it has functionally lost its sovereignty to muscular criminal cartels that effectively run the country.
 The current dynamic is not good for either U.S. citizens or Mexicans, and the perfect storm created by this cartel state has negative effects that are damaging the entire hemisphere.
 The next Administration must both adopt a posture that calls for a fully sovereign Mexico and take all steps at its disposal to support that result in as rapid a fashion as possible.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>South and Central Asia</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 recommended prioritizing the U.S. relationship with India, calling them “an important
-emerging U.S. economic partner.”
+Project 2025 recommended prioritizing the U.S. relationship with India, calling them “an important emerging U.S. economic partner.”
 “Many key American interests and responsibilities are found in South and Central Asia.
 Specifically, continuing to advance the bilateral relationship with India to mutual benefit is a crucial objective for U.S. policy.
 India plays a crucial role in countering the Chinese threat and securing a free and open Indo–Pacific.
 It is a critical security guarantor for the key routes of air and sea travel linking East and West and an important emerging U.S. economic partner.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025: “The priority for statecraft is advancing the U.S.–Indian role as a cornerstone of the
-Quad, a cooperative framework including the U.S., India, Japan, and Australia.”
+Project 2025: “The priority for statecraft is advancing the U.S.–Indian role as a cornerstone of the Quad, a cooperative framework including the U.S., India, Japan, and Australia.”
 “The priority for statecraft is advancing the U.S.–Indian role as a cornerstone of the Quad, a cooperative framework including the U.S., India, Japan, and Australia.
 The Quad is comprised of the key nations in coordinating efforts for a free and open Indo–Pacific.
 It is an overarching group that nests the key U.S. bilateral and trilateral cooperative efforts that facilitate U.S. collaborative efforts across the Indo–Pacific.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025: “There can be no expectation of normal relations with either” the Taliban in
-Afghanistan or the military-political rule in Pakistan.
+Project 2025: “There can be no expectation of normal relations with either” the Taliban in Afghanistan or the military-political rule in Pakistan.
 “While American statecraft should also seek to improve bilateral relations throughout the region, U.S. policy must be clear-eyed and realistic about the perfidiousness of the Taliban regime in Afghanistan and the military–political rule in Pakistan.
 There can be no expectation of normal relations with either.”
-[Department of State, Project 2025, accessed6/24/24] Nuclear Capacity</p>
+[Department of State, Project 2025, accessed6/24/24] Nuclear Capacity

-<p>Project 2025 recommends expanding the U.S. nuclear arsenal.
-“In this light, U.S. defense strategy
-must identify China unequivocally as the top priority for U.S. defense planning while modernizing and expanding the U.S. nuclear arsenal and sustaining an efficient and effective counterterrorism enterprise.”
+Project 2025 recommends expanding the U.S. nuclear arsenal.
+“In this light, U.S. defense strategy must identify China unequivocally as the top priority for U.S. defense planning while modernizing and expanding the U.S. nuclear arsenal and sustaining an efficient and effective counterterrorism enterprise.”
-[Department of Defense, Project 2025, accessed 6/24/24]</p>
+[Department of Defense, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the modernization and expansion of the U.S. nuclear arsenal to deter
-Russia and China simultaneously.
+Project 2025 called for the modernization and expansion of the U.S. nuclear arsenal to deter Russia and China simultaneously.
 “Implement nuclear modernization and expansion.
 The United States manifestly needs to modernize, adapt, and expand its nuclear arsenal.
 Russia maintains and is actively brandishing a very large nuclear arsenal, but China is also undertaking a historic nuclear